-What does DPC Watchdog Violation mean?
+What is DPC Watchdog Violation?

 DPC stands for Deferred Procedure Call.
 Watchdog refers to the bug checker, which usually monitors or track your Windows programs and your PC performance.